chitranshatre/chitranshatre/README.md

 - 🔭 I’m currently working on OpenFOAM dev, Technology dev.
 Pls ask me to know about my work details.
 - 🌱 I’m currently learning ML
 - 👯 I’m looking to collaborate on ML Project, OpenFOAM projects,CFD simulations.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for someone/something that the presence of it give me peace.
 - 💬 Ask me about My work, Physics, CFD simulations and xperiments.
 - 📫 How to reach me: my Email: chitransh.atre@gmail.com / am19d017@smail.iitm.ac.in
 - 😄 Pronouns: He/Him